WrestleMania 36: Undercard matches

+2020 Women's Elimination Chamber winner Shayna Baszler challenged Raw's Women's Champion Becky Lynch on Part 1.

 Prior to Survivor Series, a rivalry began between Raw's Becky Lynch and NXT's Shayna Baszler.
 At the event, Baszler won the non-title brand supremacy triple threat match between the three brands' women's champions by submitting SmackDown Women's Champion Bayley.
 An irate Lynch attacked Baszler following the match and put her through an announce table.
-After losing the NXT Women's Championship, Baszler appeared as the thirtieth entrant in the women's Royal Rumble match, finishing as the runner-up.
+After losing the NXT Women's Championship, Baszler appeared as the 30th entrant in the women's Royal Rumble match, finishing as the runner-up.
 Following Lynch's title defense on the February 10 episode of Raw, Baszler ambushed Lynch and bit the back of her neck, thus reigniting their feud.
 Baszler was then entered into Raw's women's Elimination Chamber match at the namesake event where she single-handedly eliminated all of her opponents to win and earn herself a Raw Women's Championship match against Lynch at WrestleMania.

+John Cena was challenged to a Firefly Fun House match by "The Fiend" Bray Wyat in the penultimate match of Part 2, a rematch from their previous bout at WrestleMania XXX in 2014.

 John Cena, who had last appeared during Raw Reunion in July 2019, made his return from hiatus during the February 28, 2020, episode of SmackDown to address his role at WrestleMania.
 Seemingly announcing his retirement, Cena declared he would not be appearing at the event, stating that WrestleMania spots should be earned.
 As Cena gave a farewell salute to the audience from the stage, the lights went out.
 When they illuminated, "The Fiend" Bray Wyatt appeared behind Cena.
 The Fiend then pointed to the WrestleMania sign, signaling a challenge to Cena, who simply nodded in acceptance.
 A match between the two was then scheduled for the event.
-This was the second the two fought each other at WrestleMania after WrestleMania XXX in April 2014.
+This was the second time the two fought each other at WrestleMania after WrestleMania XXX in April 2014.
 On the March 27 episode, Wyatt challenged Cena to a Firefly Fun House match, and Cena accepted.

+In his first singles match since 2011, Edge faced Randy Orton in a Last Man Standing match on Part 2.